 - Vinegar — Choose from apple cider, rice, or even use lemon juice.
 This acid reacts with the baking soda to create a natural chemical rise in the bread dough.

 - Baking soda and baking powder — Two leavening agents are used for the bread’s rise.
+Be sure yours are fresh.

 - And sea salt — For just the right flavor.